 You might think me a fool, but I often bake my sweet potatoes while I run to the store.
 A 350º oven buys me at least an hour, and depending on the size of your potatoes, quite possibly longer.
 Multi-tasking makes me feel so accomplished.
+The crock-pot is another great way to bake them.

 Mexican Stuffed Sweet Potatoes